ptupitsyn/ptupitsyn.github.io/_posts/2016-06-21-Getting-Started-With-Apache-Ignite-Net.md

 ## Terminology
 * Ignite Node: An instance produced by one of the ```Ignition.Start*``` methods.
 There can be multiple nodes per machine or even per process.
 * Cluster, Topology: A set of interconnected nodes.
-There can be multiple separate clusters on the same machine, or even in the same procesee.
+There can be multiple separate clusters on the same machine, or even in the same process.
 * Server: Ignite Node running in server mode (default mode)
 * Client: Ignite Node running in client mode (```IgniteConfiguration.ClientMode = true```)